fongc123/notes/Image Processing/Intensity Transformations.md

 ## Histogram Equalization
 When performing <span style = "color:lightblue">histogram equalization</span>, the inverse is not considered.
 A single value can be mapped to multiple values and vice versa.

+However, it may increase the contrast of background noise, while decreasing useful signal or it can remove small details.